hkawanishi/hkawanishi.github.io/_posts/2025-04-12-GenAI-Intensive-Course-Capstone-Project.md

 """
 ~~~

 Here, I was essentially asking Gemini to channel its inner friendly neighbor.
-I made sure to include emojis in the examples and explicitly asked for them in the final translation.
+I made sure to include emoji in the examples and explicitly asked for them in the final translation.
 The results were exactly what I was hoping for.
 Much more casual and fun!

 `````
-Welcome to Dig-A-Hole! 🕳️  Here's the simple version of our rules:
+Want to dig a hole? 🕳️ Here's the deal:

+1. **The Agreement:** This is a contract.
+By digging with us, you agree to these rules. 🤝
-* **What we do:** We give you a place to dig holes!
-It's for fun and stress relief. 😄  You can dig by yourself or with friends.👯‍♀️
+2. **What We Do:** We provide a place for you to dig holes for fun and stress relief!
+We offer a free trial dig, then monthly subscriptions.
+You can also rent a shovel. 🥄
-* **Free Trial:**  First dig is on us! 🎉
-* **Membership:**  If you like digging, you can sign up for a monthly membership. 🗓️  You're in for at least one month.
-You can cancel anytime, but you still have to pay for the current month. 💰 No refunds for partial months.
+3. **Subscriptions & Payment:** Subscriptions are for a minimum of one month.
+We'll tell you the price on our website or at our facility.
+You can cancel anytime, but you still have to pay for the current month.
+No refunds for partial months. 🗓️💰
-* **Shovels:** We have shovels you can rent. 🥄  Pay extra, and please bring them back in one piece (normal wear and tear is okay).
-If you break or lose it, you'll have to pay for it. 💸
+4. **Shovel Rental:**  You can rent a shovel 🥄 for an extra fee.
+Please return it in good condition (normal wear and tear is okay).
+We might charge you if you break or lose it.
+...
 `````

 As you can see, Few-Shot Prompting is a relatively straightforward technique that can significantly influence the tone and style of Gemini's output, making the translated texts much more aligned with my vision.

 ### Pairing Original and Translated Text

 I was really happy with the friendlier translations achieved with Few-Shot Prompting.
 However, I then had another idea.
 What if I could display the original legal terms directly alongside their easy-to-understand translations?
 That way, the users can see exactly what was changed or clarified if they want.
 To achieve this structured output, I utilized the Gemini AI's capability to return responses in JSON format.
 This was activated by specifying the `response_mime_type` as `application/json` in my request to the API.
-This ensures that theoriginal legal terms and their corresponding translations were provided in a structured format.
+This ensures that the original legal terms and their corresponding translations were provided in a structured format.
 The results were shown below:

 `````
 [
     {
         "Original": "These Terms of Service constitute a legally binding agreement between you (\"Customer,\" \"you,\" or \"your\") and Dig-A-Hole (\"Dig-A-Hole,\" \"we,\" \"us,\" or \"our\").
-By using our services, you acknowledge that you have read, understood, and agree to be bound by these Terms.", "Translated": "This is like a pinky swear 🤝 between you (that's \"you\" 😉) and us (that's \"Dig-A-Hole\" 🕳️).
-By using our services, you are saying \"I get it, and I agree!\" 👍"
+By using our services, you acknowledge that you have read, understood, and agree to be bound by these Terms.", "Translated": "This is like a pinky swear 🤝 between you (that's you!) and us (Dig-A-Hole!).
+By playing here, you're saying you get the rules and promise to follow them. 💖"
     },
     {
         "Original": "Dig-A-Hole provides a facility where customers can engage in the activity of digging holes in designated areas of a field.
-Our services are intended for recreational exercise and stress relief.", "Translated": "We provide a place where you can dig holes 🕳️ to your heart's content!
-It's great for exercise 💪 and chilling out 😌."
+Our services are intended for recreational exercise and stress relief.", "Translated": "We've got a place where you can dig holes to your heart's content! 🕳️ It's great for exercise and chilling out. 😎"
     },
     ...
 `````

 ### Evaluating the Translation.
 Did it Pass the 'Plain English' Test?

 My goal was to make those intimidating Terms of Service feel like a friendly chat.
 But how well did my Gen AI translator actually pull that off?
-One of the coolest parts of this project was getting AI to evaluate AI!
-Here, I used Gemini to assess if the translations were done right by focusing on three key areas.
+And guess what?
+I can make AI to evaluate AI!
+Here, I used Gemini to assess if the translations were done right by providing three key areas.

 * **Clarity:** The translation is easy to understand for everyone.
 * **Friendliness:** The translation should be approachable, casual, and enthusiastic tone, using emojis and informal language to create a positive and engaging experience for the reader.